Love Island (2015 TV series) series 4: Future appearances

-Adam Collard returned as a bombshell on series 8.
+In 2022, Adam Collard returned as a bombshell on series 8.

-Eyal Booker, Megan Barton-Hanson, Jack Fowler, and Georgia Steel appeared on season one of Love Island Games.
+In 2023, Eyal Booker, Megan Barton-Hanson, Jack Fowler, and Georgia Steel appeared on season one of Love Island Games.

-Steel appeared on series one of Love Island: All Stars.
+In 2024, Steel returned for series one of Love Island: All Stars.

-Kaz Crossley returned for series two of Love Island: All Stars.
+In 2025, Kaz Crossley returned for series two of Love Island: All Stars.

+In 2026, Charlie Frederick returned for series three of Love Island: All Stars.

-Coupling
+Coupling and elimination history

 The couples were chosen shortly after the contestants entered the villa.
 After all of the girls entered, the boys were asked to choose a girl to pair up with.
 Alex G was paired with Samira, Eyal with Hayley, Jack Fi and Dani paired up, Niall and Kendall coupled up, and Wes paired up with Laura A. Adam then entered the villa and was told he would be stealing one of the girls the following day.